dylanmooney62/laravel-blog/content/blog/post-form.md

 In it's current state, the form looks okay but there's one glaring issue when the form is submitted.

-By using the `ddd($request)` function I can take at the current attributes being sent within the request.
+By using the ddd($request) function I can take a look at the current attributes being sent within the request.

 ![Dump of request object missing important values](../../src/images/requests/create-post-missing.png)

 I expected to receive the **title**, **category**, **body**, **visibility**.

 However **body** and **visibility** are missing.

-Let's fix this.

 ### Visibility